jbat10/KIT325/docs/WinPmem Usage Guide.md

 # WinPmem Usage Guide

+!!!STILL NEED TO SHOW HOW TO LOCATE USB DIRECTORY, AS IS NOT ON C: DRIVE!!!
+!!!STILL NEED TO FIGURE OUT HOW TO OUTPUT THE FILE INTO DIFFERENT DIRECTORY!!!
+!!!SAME WITH AVML!!!

-Version: WinPmem Release 4.0 RC2
+Version: Release 4.0 RC2
 https://github.com/Velocidex/WinPmem/releases/tag/v4.0.rc1

-WinPmem is a tool used to aquire a physical memory dump of windows operating systems.
+WinPmem is a tool used to acquire a physical memory dump of windows operating systems.
 The WinPmem binaries are located within the Memory Capture/WinPmem directory of the USB drive.
 Both the x64 and x86 versions are included for each windows system type respectively.
 The size of the outputted .raw file will be rather large.
-Ensure enough size is present on the drive before proceeding.
+Ensure enough space is present on the drive before proceeding.

-# Step-by-step walkthrough
+## Step-by-step walkthrough

 The tool can be run from the command line.